-If you are wondering how to buy heavy equipment at auctions, whether it’s for agriculture or if it’s a construction machinery, you’ll find useful this guide.
+If you are wondering how to buy heavy equipment at auctions, whether it’s for agriculture or if it’s construction machinery, you’ll find this guide useful.

 Some of the best heavy equipment auction companies include Team Auctions, Weaver Auctions, Michener Allen, Municibid and Ritchie Bros.